maros/Zway-HomelyAlarm/README.md

 ## events.severity

-Severity level associated with the event
+Assign a severity level to this event type.

 # Events